top of page

 EXPERIENCE:

 Katelyn gained civil litigation experience as an attorney at multiple large law firms before opening her own law firm, where she continues to serve clients as a small business owner in Dallas.
 Katelyn has practiced in numerous Justice of the Peace courts along with County and District courts throughout Texas.
+She is also licensed in Federal court.

 Katelyn has represented clients charged with Class A and Class B criminal misdemeanors through a state-funded Indigent Defense Public Defender Program, providing dedicated legal advocacy to individuals that could not afford an attorney.
+She has also volunteered her time to assist with pro bono expunctions in the community.

 While in law school, Katelyn interned at a District Attorney office and learned about financial crimes such as identity theft, forgery, and credit card reader scams.
 These crimes often target seniors in our community.